@ARDISFOXXART

 CHRISTMAS PROMO PERIOD

 I run a Christmas Promotion from November 1st until December 25th.
-All Fantasy Characters and Pet Portraits invoiced during this promo period are discounted by 10%.
-Excludes emoji.
-This discount may be combined with a discount coupon.
+All commissions invoiced during this period are discounted by 10%.

 Extras and Terms

-Delivery date is generally 3 months.
-Commissions that require a tighter timeframe (1-4 weeks) may be moved into the priority queue at a cost of $50 + 20% of the total commission price.
+Delivery is generally 1 month from payment, but complex commissions can take longer.
+If there are any other reasons for delay I communicate them.
+Commissions that require a tighter timeframe (a few days to 1 week) may purchase Rush Delivery at a cost of $50 + 20% of the total commission price.

 COMMERCIAL LICENSE